Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Convergence Analysis

 \subsection{Bounding the Expected Elimination Time}

 While it is intuitive that an $SEIV$ process in which the total count of exposed and infected nodes decays exponentially quickly might have a small elimination time, there is no immediately apparent link between the two concepts.
 Moreover, the decay property guaranteed by Theorem \ref{thm:online} is \emph{not} uniform exponential elimination; the exponential decay is only guaranteed on a countable subset of times.
 As such, we may only infer anything about the expected number of exposed and infected nodes on a small subset of times, and must use this information to prove a result on the elimination time of the process.
-There is no previously known technique for doing so in the literature, but fortunately it can be done, as shown in the following result and its proof: \begin{theorem}[Upper-Bound on Expected Elimination Time] Suppose the $SEIV$ process evolves under the policy $\umpc$ generated by the EMPC method detailed in Section \ref{subsec:empc}, where $\StabFun (X(t),\action)$ is defined by \eqref{eq:Sdef}, and $\E_{\Theta(\action)}[\ell(X(t + \delt)) | X(t)]$ is approximated by one of the methods developed in Section \ref{subsec:decay_apx}.
+We know of no previously published technique for doing so in the literature, but fortunately it can be done, as shown in the following result and its proof: \begin{theorem}[Bound on Expected Elimination Time] Suppose the $SEIV$ process evolves under the policy $\umpc$ generated by the EMPC method detailed in Section \ref{subsec:empc}, where $\StabFun (X(t),\action)$ is defined by \eqref{eq:Sdef}, and $\E_{\Theta(\action)}[\ell(X(t + \delt)) | X(t)]$ is approximated by the method detailed in Theorem \ref{thm:opt_apx}.
 Then, the expected elimination time satisfies

 where $\tone$ is the first time in the sampling time set such that the expected number of exposed and infected nodes is less than one, which can be shown to be